Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 zimmerli.rutgers.edu

-Kids can check out thousands of pieces of art across several mediums, create stories inspired by portraits and go on interactive educator-led discovery tours at this museum.
+See thousands of pieces of art across several mediums, create stories inspired by portraits, and go on interactive educator-led discovery tours.

 —Jennifer Amato, James LaForge, Sunny Sequeira and Nia Sylva contributed to this story.